BuggyOrg/Buggy/spec/BuggySpec.md

 # Buggy Specification Draft 0.1

-Buggy is a system that translates an abstract description of an problem description into a program via a Database containing implementations information that is dependent or independent of the output programming language.
+Buggy is a system that translates an abstract description of a problem into a program via a Database containing information about the implementation that can be dependent on the output programming language.
 Buggy is not restricted to a specific output language and it is possible to translate a problem description into a program in any supported language.